-- path (string): Full path to the output file. - format (string, optional): Output format for the message to be written.
-Supports json or protobufstream, both of which will serialize the entire Message struct, or text, which will output just the payload string.
-Defaults to text. - prefix_ts (bool, optional): Whether a timestamp should be prefixed to each message line in the file.
-Defaults to false. - perm (string, optional): File permission for writing.
+- path (string): Full path to the output file. - perm (string, optional): File permission for writing.
 A string of the octal digit representation.
-Defaults to "644". - folder_perm (string, optional): Permissions to apply to directories created for FileOutput's parent directory if it doesn't exist.
+Defaults to "644".

+- folder\perm (string, optional): Permissions to apply to directories created for FileOutput's parent directory if it doesn't exist.
 Must be a string representation of an octal integer.
-Defaults to "700". - flush_interval (uint32, optional): Interval at which accumulated file data should be written to disk, in milliseconds (default 1000, i.e. 1 second).
-Set to 0 to disable. - flush_count (uint32, optional): Number of messages to accumulate until file data should be written to disk (default 1, minimum 1). - flush_operator (string, optional): Operator describing how the two parameters "flush_interval" and "flush_count" are combined.
+Defaults to "700". - flush\interval (uint32, optional): Interval at which accumulated file data should be written to disk, in milliseconds (default 1000, i.e. 1 second).
+Set to 0 to disable. - flush\count (uint32, optional): Number of messages to accumulate until file data should be written to disk (default 1, minimum 1). - flush\operator (string, optional): Operator describing how the two parameters "flush\interval" and "flush\count" are combined.
 Allowed values are "AND" or "OR" (default is "AND").